JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-19-Endless-Ratio.md

 ```

-If I was to implement a continuous Ratio control, then, I would need to ensure that
+If I was to implement a continuous ratio control, then, I would need to ensure that
-the corresponding Knee and Threshold values were applied at the original Ratio settings.
+the corresponding knee and threshold values were applied at the original ratio settings.
 I took for granted that these values should change smoothly between the original settings.
 I spent a lot of time asking Chat GPT about different kinds of spline interpolation, getting seemingly
 plausible answers that seemed really complicated for the task.

 I realized I was overthinking it, especially given that I might not actually
 keep the change.
 Better for getting things done: let go of the existing
-Ratio/Knee/Threshold relationship and linearly remap `Ratio` to
+ratio/knee/threshold relationship and linearly remap `Ratio` to
 the relevant range.
 The values weren't arbitrary, but they hadn't been chosen
 with systematic listening.